vistadataproject/documents/README.md

 ![VDP-vista_interfacing](/images/vdp-vista_interfacing_img.png)

-#### Current
+#### Current: RPC-Based
-__Current VISTA interfacing: Thousands RPCs__.
 Current external interfacing  to VISTA is through remote procedure calls (RPCs) written in the MUMPS language.
 These are hard-coded for very specific clients and are not interchangeable to other clients due to the shared, embedded business logic within the custom MUMPS and client code.

 The RPCs may be "wrapped" with any number of client languages, complicating the maintenance of VISTA business logic as it is embedded in procedural code of a variety of different languages depending on the client.
 This creates a polyglot "babelized"  VISTA, where parts of its logic is in one language, and other parts of its logic is in another, fragmenting and decentralizing the integrity of its business logic.
 This makes the system brittle because any changes to the system would require knowlege of at least two completely distinct programming languages and tecnologies.